ibmresilient/resilient-community-apps/fn_sentinelone/README.md

   - connect/disconnect agent from network
   - shutdown/restart agent
   - initiate/abort full disk scan
-* Get the agent or threat details and write the JSON returned from SentinelOne as an incident note.
+* Get the agent or threat details and write the JSON returned from SentinelOne in a formatted incident note.
 ---

 ## Requirements